Invicta Watch Group

-Invicta is a Swiss watch designer and manufacturer headquartered in Hollywood, Florida.
-Invicta began as a Swiss watch company in 1837 founded by Raphael Picard in La Chaux-de-Fonds, Switzerland.
+Invicta is a watch designer and manufacturer headquartered in Hollywood, Florida.
+The Invicta name first appeared as a Swiss watch company in 1837 founded by Raphael Picard in La Chaux-de-Fonds, Switzerland.

 History

 Founding and early years

 Invicta was established in 1837 by Raphael Picard in La Chaux-de-Fonds, Switzerland.
 Picard’s vision was to produce high-quality Swiss timepieces at prices affordable to a broad customer base.
 The company remained under the Picard family’s ownership for over a century, operating as Les Fils de R. Picard (Picard’s sons) and gaining a reputation for well-made yet reasonably priced watches.

 Invicta earned industry acclaim in its early decades – for example, it won a gold medal at the 1914 Swiss National Exhibition in Bern, reflecting the brand’s prestige at that time.
 In 1928, the firm was reorganized as a joint-stock company, Invicta S.A., with a capitalization of 1 million Swiss francs.

 By the mid-20th century, Invicta had expanded internationally and introduced additional brand names for certain markets.
-The company’s watches were marketed not only under the Invicta name but also under brands such as Seeland and Enicar/Eno for export.
+The company’s watches were marketed not only under the Invicta name but also under brands such as Seeland and Eno for export.
 In 1940, Invicta established a foothold in the United States through distributor Morris Hoffman, who created Invicta-Seeland Inc. in New York.

 During World War II, Invicta supplied military-issue watches to Allied forces, especially to the U.S., gaining a reputation for durable Swiss timepieces.
 The post-war era saw Invicta thrive as a producer of mass-market mechanical watches – by the 1950s, its waterproof and shockproof wristwatches were popular globally.
 Notably, in 1959, Invicta received a commission from the USSR’s Council of Labor and Defense to produce exclusive Swiss-made watches for Soviet Navy officers.